 - Do take a break every month

-Take a five-day break from the herb every month.
-If you have regular periods, take five days off from the first day of your period.
-If you don’t have regular periods, dose the medicine for 25 days, then five days off, then 25 days on again.
-This pulsed-dosing prevents attenuation of the herb’s effect on the pituitary.
+Taking regular breaks from vitex can prevent attenuation of its effects.
+If you have regular periods, take five days off from the first day of your period (day 1 to 5).
+If you don’t have regular periods, take it for 25 days, then stop for five days, then repeat until a regular cycle is established.

-- Don’t take too soon after stopping the birth control pill
+- Don’t start too soon after stopping the oral contraceptive pill

-When you first come off the pill, your pituitary and ovaries start to communicate with each other for the first time in years (maybe decades).
-You want a gentle, slow start to that ovulation-communication and not confuse things with a strong pituitary herb before you can even see what your ovaries can do.
-For more detailed advice about coming off the pill, see Period Repair Manual.
+Upon stopping the pill, the pituitary and ovaries start to communicate with each other for the first time in years (maybe decades).
+It’s best to allow that communication to proceed for a few months before confusing things with vitex’s effects on the pituitary gland.
+For more about coming off the pill, see Period Repair Manual.

 - Don’t combine vitex with fertility medication

-Combining Vitex with ovulation-stimulating drugs can result in a serious condition called ovarian hyperstimulation syndrome.
+Combining vitex with IVF medication can result in side effects such as ovarian hyperstimulation syndrome.

 - Don’t take for too long

 - Don’t give it to teenagers

 I rarely prescribe vitex for girls younger than 18 because their hypothalamic-pituitary-ovarian (HPO) axis is still maturing and I don’t want to disturb it.
-That said, if their pituitary-ovarian communication is already disturbed, say by taking the pill, then Vitex can be a gentler option.
+That said, vitex is a gentler option than the pill.